 - Hire professional in-home caregivers.
 Some older adults resist the idea of their adult children helping them with personal care needs, such as taking a bath or using the toilet.
 A professional in-home caregiver, who is highly trained and experienced in helping seniors maintain dignity while staying safe, can be a more agreeable solution.

-Connect with the aging care team at JFS Care, the Jewish Family Home Care division of Jewish Family Services, to learn more about our trusted in-home care services, always provided with the respect and attention to dignity older adults deserve.
+Connect with the aging care team at JFS Care, Jewish Family Services of Los Angeles and the surrounding areas, to learn more about our trusted in-home care services, always provided with the respect and attention to dignity older adults deserve.
 We are available for as little as a few hours every week up through and including 24/7 care.
-Contact us at 213-383-2273 today!
+Contact us online or call us at 213-383-2273 today!